 Richmond Park has protected status as an important habitat for wildlife and is a National Nature Reserve, London’s largest Site of Special Scientific Interest and a European Special Area of Conservation.
 In it, you can see its most famous inhabitants, the wild deer that roam about the place.

-Richmond Park is massive too, 2500 acres to be precise.
+Richmond public park is massive too, 2500 acres to be precise.
 With a park of this size, it is not surprising that there is a lot to do.
 You could try your hand at horse riding or you could try power kiting where you are pulled along by a kite as you sit in a buggy.
 Personally, I love finding an isolated spot just to sit down and read a book.
 Whatever you do, I am sure you will love Richmond Park.

 Nearest Station to Richmond Park: North Sheen Railway Station

 Do you know of other parks in South London?
 Let us know and we will include them.